MichaelGhouri/Nass-Enterprises/README.md

 ## Nass Enterprises
-Created this website prototype for Nass Enterprises.
+Created this website for Nass Enterprises.